High-Resolution Sensing in Communication-Centric ISAC: Deep Learning and Parametric Methods: Computational Complexity

+Equations~\eqref{eq:comp_DML}-\eqref{eq:comp_MUSIC} make explicit the dependence on the grid cardinality $G$, the ambient dimension $D$, the snapshot count $K_{\tt snap}$, and, for \ac{MUSIC}, the noise-subspace size $(D{-}s)$ and the eigendecomposition term.

 For IFFT-\ac{C2VNN}, the computational complexity is measured by counting the total operations within the architecture using the \ac{FLOPS} profiler in TensorFlow \cite{tensorflow2}.
 As outlined in Section~\ref{sec:ML_method}, we explore multiple window configurations around target peaks to reduce the computational cost.
 To provide a benchmark, we also present the computational complexity of the grid-based \ac{MLE} method, as defined in \eqref{eq:complexity_MLE}.
 For comparability, we assume \( G_\alpha = 1 \), simulating a scenario where the path gain \(\alpha\) is known to the \ac{MLE}.
 We set \( G_\phi = G_\theta = 180 \), yielding a grid resolution of approximately \(1^\circ\) for \ac{AoA} and \ac{AoD} within a search range of \(-90^\circ\) to \(90^\circ\).
 For \ac{ToA}, we assign \( G_\tau = 128 \), which corresponds to a precision gain of $2$ beyond initial coarse estimates.
+For \ac{DML} and \ac{MUSIC}, we use a $0.01^\circ$ angular resolution in both $\theta$ and $\phi$ (i.e., $G_\theta=G_\phi=180/0.01=18{,}000$ points over $[-90^\circ,90^\circ]$) and a \ac{ToA} grid with $G_\tau = N_{\tt P}\times 5$, i.e., a precision factor of $5$.
 In Fig.~\ref{fig_complexity_Analysis}, we present the computational complexity as a function of the number of transmit and receive antennas \((N_{\tt{r}}, N_{\tt{t}})\) in a scenario with three targets.
 The results clearly show that the \ac{MLE} requires significantly more operations, with approximately \(10^{22}\) times the operations of IFFT-\ac{C2VNN} and \(10^{19}\) times more than PARAMING.
 Moreover, PARAMING generally incurs a higher complexity than the various configurations of IFFT-\ac{C2VNN}.
 Notably, as the system scale increases, the complexity of PARAMING escalates more rapidly than that of IFFT-\ac{C2VNN}, highlighting the latter’s suitability for resource-constrained scenarios.
+The added \ac{DML} and \ac{MUSIC} curves quantify the cost of grid evaluations and, for \ac{MUSIC}, the eigendecomposition overhead.
+The dependence on $G$ and $D$ aligns with \eqref{eq:comp_DML}-\eqref{eq:comp_MUSIC} and makes explicit that finer angular and delay grids tighten mismatch at the expense of substantially higher runtimes and memory footprints.

 In addition to the inference complexity, we evaluate the training complexity of IFFT-\ac{C2VNN}, focusing on the computational cost of forward and backward passes over multiple epochs.
 In complex-valued networks, each convolutional operation entails additional arithmetic due to the simultaneous processing of real and imaginary components.
 For a network input \(\pmb{{\mathcal{H}}}_{\text{in}}^{1} \in \mathbb{C}^{(2W+1) \times N_{\tt{r}} N_{\tt{t}}}\), where \(W\) denotes the window size, each convolutional layer \(l = 1, \ldots, L\) comprises \(C_l\) complex filters \(\pmb{f}_{l}^{c_{l}} \in \mathbb{C}^{h_{f}^{l} \times w_{f}^{l}}\) with stride \(S_{l}\) and padding \(P_{l}\).
 The input and output dimensions at each layer are \(\pmb{{\mathcal{H}}}_{\text{in}}^{l} \in \mathbb{C}^{h^{l} \times w^{l} \times C_{l-1}}\) and \(\pmb{{\mathcal{H}}}_{\text{out}}^{l} \in \mathbb{C}^{h_{\text{out}}^{l} \times w_{\text{out}}^{l} \times C_{l}}\), where